atculpepper/bucket-app/README.md

 1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
 1. In the deploy section, select manual deploy

-## Technologies
+## Built With

 This project uses React, Node, Express, React-Redux, React-Saga, JavaScript, CSS, and Amazon Web Services S3.

-## Update Documentation
+## Acknowledgements

-Customize this ReadMe and the code comments in this project to read less like a starter repo and more like a project.
-Here is an example: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2
+Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.